- Registration & Payment

 Only authorised individuals in the research team who are working with schools to administer the survey will have access to pupil names and pupil ID numbers.
 The research team may collaborate with selected academic experts or students to analyse the anonymised data set, where such collaborations are determined to be beneficial for the purposes stated above.
 Pupil data will always be kept confidential and will be collected, stored and analysed using secure computer systems.

-With regards to the right of access, if pupils or parents would like to more about the categories of data about them or their child being processed, please contact the research team at firstname.lastname@example.org.
+With regards to the right of access, if pupils or parents would like to know more about the categories of data about them or their child being processed, please contact the research team at firstname.lastname@example.org.

 - How do I explain the survey to my pupils?